 Aim

-To provide students with the fundamentals of the aircraft selection and fleet planning process and their impact on the financial viability of operators.
+To provide you with the fundamentals of the aircraft selection and fleet planning process and their impact on the financial viability of operators.

 Syllabus